hvac Licensing

 How much does it cost to get an HVAC license in Illinois?

-EPA 608 Basic Certification is $24.95 for the initial test and $5.95 for each additional attempt.
 Some HVAC schools include the cost of an initial test in the tuition.
-Check with your school or organization administering the exam to get specific costs.
+To find out specific costs, check with the school or organization administering the exam.

 How to get an HVAC license in Illinois